 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.

-With an oral examination and x-rays of the mouth, Dr. Le can evaluate the position of the wisdom teeth and predict if there may be present or future problems.
+With an oral examination and x-rays of the mouth, Dr. Le can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
-Patients are generally first evaluated in the mid- teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.
+Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Dr. Le is trained, licensed, and highly experienced in providing various types of anesthesia for patients.